Follow these best practices to bring in the dough.

 Knowing your audience makes a huge difference in landing sales.
 Which name brands will appeal best to your school community?
 Mrs. Fields® cookie dough offers ten classic flavors like Milk Chocolate Chip, Snickerdoodle, Caramel Apple Crunch, Oatmeal Raisin, and White Chocolate Macadamia Nut.
 Schools also love Otis Spunkmeyer® cookie dough for its great taste, quality, and familiarity.

 Learn why Otis Spunkmeyer is America's favorite cookie dough.

 Or, if your customers prefer a good deal over a name brand, we offer cookie dough fundraiser tubs starting at just $14.
-Our 14 Dollar Dough features six classic flavors, including chunky chocolate chip, white chocolate macadamia, and snickerdoodle.
+Our 14 Dollar Dough features six classic flavors: chunky chocolate chip, white chocolate macadamia, and Snickerdoodle.

-PTO Today names teamwork as one of the most important ingredients for a school cookie dough fundraiser.
-They suggest that sales teams “enlist everyone, including your principal, in your school’s fundraiser.”
+PTO Today names teamwork one of the essential ingredients for a school cookie dough fundraiser.
+They suggest that sales teams "enlist everyone, including your principal, in your school's fundraiser."
 Teamwork helps get everyone motivated and excited.